joaopauloschuler/kEffNetV2/README.md

 * [kEffNet v2.](https://colab.research.google.com/github/joaopauloschuler/k-neural-api/blob/master/examples/jupyter/kEffNet_v2.ipynb) [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/joaopauloschuler/k-neural-api/blob/master/examples/jupyter/kEffNet_v2.ipynb)

 ## The Raw Results Folder
 If you just need an easy to use example, you can try the Colab example above.
-Otherwise, you can look at all raw experiment files used for the paper on the TBC folder.
+Otherwise, you can look at all raw experiment files used for the paper on the [raw](https://github.com/joaopauloschuler/kEffNetV2/tree/main/raw) folder.

 ## Creating Optimized Models
 You can create kEffNet V2 following the example below.
 The parameter `kType` defines the minimum number of channels per group.
 For example, for 16 channels per group, you should use `cai.layers.D6v3_16ch()`.
 For 32 channels, you should use `cai.layers.D6v3_32ch()`.